 Targeted preemption latency for CPU bound tasks.
 Increasing this variable increases a CPU bound task's timeslice.
-A task's timeslice is its weighted fair share of the scheduling period: timeslice = scheduling period (task's weight/total weight of tasks in the run queue)

-The task's weight depends on the task's nice level and the scheduling policy.
-Minimum

-The task's weight depends on the task's nice level and the scheduling policy.
-Minimum task weight for a SCHED_OTHER task is 15, corresponding to nice 19.
+A task's timeslice is its weighted fair share of the scheduling period: timeslice = scheduling period \ (task's weight/total weight of tasks in the run queue) The task's weight depends on the task's nice level and the scheduling policy.
+Minimum task weight for a SCHED\OTHER task is 15, corresponding to nice 19.
 The maximum task weight is 88761, corresponding to nice -20.

 Timeslices become smaller as the load increases.
-When the number of runnable tasks exceeds sched_latency_ns/sched_min_granularity_ns, the slice becomes number_of_running_tasks sched_min_granularity_ns.
-Prior to that, the slice is equal to sched_latency_ns.
+When the number of runnable tasks exceeds sched\latency\ns/sched\min\granularity\ns, the slice becomes number\of\running\tasks \ sched\min\granularity\ns.
+Prior to that, the slice is equal to sched\latency\ns.